French Algeria: Fly Whisk Incident (April 1827)

 In the 1790s, France had contracted to purchase wheat for the French army from two merchants in Algiers, Messrs.
-Bacri and Boushnak, and was in arrears paying them.
-Bacri and Boushnak owed money to the dey and claimed they could not pay it until France paid its debts to them.
-The dey had unsuccessfully negotiated with Pierre Deval, the French consul, to rectify this situation, and he suspected Deval of collaborating with the merchants against him, especially when the French government made no provisions to pay the merchants in 1820.
+Bacri and Busnach, and was in arrears paying them.
+Bakri and Busnach owed money to the dey and claimed they could not pay it until France paid its debts to them.
+The dey had unsuccessfully negotiated with Pierre Deval, the French consul, to rectify this situation, and he suspected Deval of collaborating with the merchants against him, especially when the French government made no provisions in 1820 to pay the merchants.
 Deval's nephew Alexandre, the consul in Bône, further angered the dey by fortifying French storehouses in Bône and La Calle, contrary to the terms of prior agreements.

 After a contentious meeting in which Deval refused to provide satisfactory answers on 29 April 1827, the dey struck Deval with his fly whisk.
 Charles X used this slight against his diplomatic representative to first demand an apology from the dey, and then to initiate a blockade against the port of Algiers.
 France demanded that the dey send an ambassador to France to resolve the incident.
 When the dey responded with cannon fire directed toward one of the blockading ships, the French determined that more forceful action was required.

 Invasion of Algiers (June 1830)

 Pierre Deval and other French residents of Algiers left for France, while the Minister of War, Clermont-Tonnerre, proposed a military expedition.
 However, the Count of Villèle, an ultra-royalist, President of the council and the monarch's heir, opposed any military action.
 The Bourbon Restoration government finally decided to blockade Algiers for three years.
-Meanwhile, the Berber pirates were able to exploit the geography of the coast with ease.
-Before the failure of the blockade, the Restoration decided on 31 January 1830 to engage a military expedition against Algiers.
+Meanwhile, the Barbary pirates were able to exploit the geography of the coast with ease.
+Before the failure of the blockade, the Restoration decided on 31 January 1830 to engage in a military expedition against Algiers.

 Admiral Duperré commanded an armada of 600 ships that originated from Toulon, leading it to Algiers.
 Using Napoleon's 1808 contingency plan for the invasion of Algeria, General de Bourmont then landed 27 km west of Algiers, at Sidi Ferruch on 14 June 1830, with 34,000 soldiers.
-In response to the French, the Algerian dey ordered an opposition consisting of 7,000 janissaries, 19,000 troops from the beys of Constantine and Oran, and about 17,000 Kabyles.
+In response to the French, the Dey of Algiers ordered an opposition consisting of 7,000 janissaries, 19,000 troops from the beys of Constantine and Oran, and about 17,000 Kabyles.
 The French established a strong beachhead and pushed toward Algiers, thanks in part to superior artillery and better organization.
 The French troops took the advantage on 19 June during the battle of Staouéli, and entered Algiers on 5 July after a three-week campaign.
 The dey agreed to surrender in exchange for his freedom and the offer to retain possession of his personal wealth.
-Five days later, he exiled himself with his family, departing on a French ship for the Italian peninsula.
+Five days later, he exiled himself with his family, departing on a French ship for the Italian Peninsula.
 2,500 janissaries also quit the Algerian territories, heading for Asia, on 11 July.